|Apply & Register|||||Schedules & Catalog|||||Instruction|||||For Students|||||Faculty & Staff|||||Administration|||||About SRJC|

 SPS offers group therapy that focuses on different topics each semester.
 For some issues and some students group therapy is more effective than individual therapy.
 Group therapy allows difficult personal issues to be addressed in a safe and supportive group environment.
 Groups form throughout the semester and usually end the week before finals.

-SPS is pleased to offer psychiatric consultation for students seeing SPS therapists.
+SPS is pleased to offer psychiatric consultation for students seeing SPS therapists for on-going therapy.
 (Drop-in clients and past SPS clients are not eligible for this service.)
-Our psychiatrist works closely with the treating therapist in assessing the student’s psychiatric needs.
+Our psychiatrist works closely with the treating therapist in assessing the students psychiatric needs.
 Students pay for medication at the pharmacy of their choice.
 (SPS does not pay for medications or offer samples.)
 Consistent with the short-term model of treatment, SPS clients are referred to community psychiatrists for long-term follow-up.

 Student Psychological Services Staff